joeldavidson1/Nutrition-API-APP/README.md

 ## `data-cleaning`
 This directory contains all the files and code for cleaning the .xlsx file with the CoFID dataset.
-If you would like to run the files locally, please install [PostgreSQL](https://www.postgresql.org/download/) for your machine.
+If you would like to run the files locally, please install [PostgreSQL](https://www.postgresql.org/download/) on your machine.

 Follow these instructions to clean the dataset, create the required CSV and JSON files, and send the data to the local PostgreSQL database:
 ```powershell